 During the year the Board undertook an interview between the Chairman and each Director to discuss the performance of the Board and review the contribution, attendance and role of each Director.
 The Chairman of the Board Audit and Risk Committee conducted similar interviews in respect of the performance of the Chairman with each Director individually.
-The Chairman then provided individual feedback to each Director and the Chairman of the Board Audit and Risk Committee provided feedback to the Chairman of the Board.
-The Board then undertook a session in which the performance of the Board was discussed with all Directors present.
+The Chairman then provided individual feedback to each Director and the Chairman of the Board Audit and Risk Committee provided feedback to the Chairman of the Board then undertook a session in which the performance of the Board was discussed with all Directors present.

-1.7 Performance and Review and Evaluation of Senior Management
+1.7 Performance and Review and Evaluation of Executive Key Management Personnel

-The Board monitors and evaluates the performance of the Senior Management of the Company.
-Key management performance indicators are defined and communicated on an annual basis to Senior Management Personnel.
-An annual review of performance of Senior Management Personnel is undertaken by a Director of the Board.
+The Board monitors and evaluates the performance of the Executive Key Management Personnel of the Company.
+Key performance indicators are defined and communicated on an annual basis to the Chief Executive Officer.
+An annual review of performance of the Chief Executive Officer is undertaken by the Chairman of the Board and the results of the Chief Executive Officer's assessment of other Executive Key Management Personnel are tabled to the Board for review.